Wall Sill Plate Repair For Our Leaning Foundation

 Next Steps and Foundation Repair Timeline

 We’re currently in the queue for this foundation repair to happen in early December.
 So we have some time to decide how to move forward.
-Thankfully, this snag won’t affect the construction timeline.
+Thankfully this snag won’t affect the construction timeline.

-Dealing With Additional Cost
+Dealing With Additional Costs In a Fixer Upper

 Obviously, this isn’t fun news.
 Especially since this is already an unexpected, expensive repair we didn’t know about when we bought our home in June.